Skip to main content

 Quiz

 Safe Start has put together these questions to test your child health and safety knowledge.
 For fun, jot down the number you answer correctly.
 Just click on the slide to advance to the next one.
 Ready?
-Start here
+Start the quiz here!

 When you're enjoying the many activities Springtime has to offer, keep these safety tips for children in mind.

-Before heading out to the playground this spring, read Before heading about playground safety from Parachute (our national injury prevention organization).
+Before heading out to the playground this spring, read about playground safety from Parachute (our national injury prevention organization).

 Trampolines